nculwell/MathStudy/README.md

 - Griffiths, Harris - *Principles of Algebraic Geometry*
 - Görtz, Wedhorn - *Algebraic Geometry I, Schemes with Examples and Exercises*
 - Vakil, [The Rising Sea: Foundations Of Algebraic Geometry Notes](https://math.stanford.edu/~vakil/216blog/)

+## Probability

+- Pitman, *Probability*
+- Feller, *An Introduction to Probability Theory and its Applications* (volumes 1 & 2) (u)

+Sheldon Ross
+- *A First Course in Probability* (o)
+- *A Second Course in Probability* (not very popular)
+- *Introduction to Probability Models* (o)
+- *Stochastic Processes* (u/i)

+Karlin and Taylor
+- *A First Course in Stochastic Processes* (u)
+- *A Second Course in Stochastic Processes* (u)
+- *An Introduction to Stochastic Modeling* (3e preferred)

+Applied
+- Mitzenmacher & Upfal, *Probability and Computing: Randomized Algorithms and Probabilistic Analysis*
+- Ross, *Applied Probability Models with Optimization Applications* (c)

+With measure theory
+- Rosenthal, *A First Look at Rigorous Probability Theory* (c)
+- Shiryaev, *Probability*
+- Schilling, *Measures, Integrals and Martingales*
+- Williams, *Probability with Martingales*
+- Chung, *A Course in Probability Theory*
+- Robert, *The Bayesian Choice: From Decision-Theoretic Foundations to Computational Implementation*
+- Durrett, *Probability: Theory and Examples*
+- Billingsley, *Probability and measure* (3e preferred)
+- Kallenberg, *Foundations of Modern Probability*

+## Statistics

+- Freedman, Pisani & Purves, *Statistics* (u/o)
+- Cassela and Berger, *Statistical Inference* (i)
+- Schervish, *Theory of Statistics*
+- Gelman et al, *Bayesian Data Analysis*
+- Gelman & Hill, *Data Analysis Using Regression and Multilevel/Hierarchical Models*
+- DeGroot & Schervish, *Probability and Statistics* (u)
+- Bickel & Doksum, *Mathematical Statistics: Basic Ideas and Selected Topics*
+- Fleiss, *The Design and Analysis of Clinical Experiments* (x)
+- Mandel, *The Statistical Analysis of Experimental Data* (c)